robinrendle/robinrendle.com/_posts/the-dashboard-problem.md

 date: 2019-10-19 10:06:57
 city: San Francisco
 country: California
 extract: And why good product design is impossible.
+tags:
+  - featured
 ---

 The longer I work on making large web apps, the more I get this feeling, a kind of sixth sense as I’m navigating an interface.
 It flickers on whenever I stare at a UI for long periods of time, and the more I pay attention to it the easier it is to see the shape of the organization that built it.
 Weird, huh?

 I can begin to tell if the UI was made by one team, and if they’re an engineer-heavy organization.
 Or whether they have a bunch of junior designers without much UX experience.
 I can start to tell which parts of a company might own _this_ feature or _that_ one and that they don’t communicate properly with one another.

 I can tell if they have a design systems team, too.

 This sixth sense is most prevalent whenever I visit the dashboard of an app, the homepage.
 Because if there was one rule of product design it’s this: all dashboards are bad.
 Why?
 Well, for the most part no-one in a company owns the dashboard, the very first page the user sees, and perhaps the most important page of the app itself.
 No-one is responsible for it or understands how it should work.
 No-one can see how this section connects to all the others.

 This is the most dangerous problem a product design team can face in my opinion: putting all these designers on _features_ and _missions_ without anyone thinking about the architecture or how it all fits together.
 And in this humble blogger’s opinion this is not simply design debt that accrues over time naturally, it is simply extremely poor management.